tinybirdco/guide-dynamodb-tinybird-analytics/README.md

 This guide will show you how to analyze DynamoDB data with Tinybird.

-You'll use Tinybird's open source [DynamoDBExporter](https://github.com/tinybirdco/DynamoDBExporter) to capture historical and change data from DynamoDB tables and import it into Tinybird.
-[This guide](https://www.tinybird.co/docs/guides/ingesting-data/ingest-from-dynamodb) covers the integration in more detail.
+You'll use Tinybird's [DynamoDB Connector](https://www.tinybird.co/docs/ingest/dynamodb) to capture historical and change data from DynamoDB tables and import it into Tinybird.

-> [!TIP]
-> Tinybird is actively developing a native DynamoDB connector.
-Contact us on support@tinybird.co to register your interest and receive notifications when it's live.

 ## Running the demo